The Essential Guide to Building Balanced Development Teams

 Not all individual contributors are junior.
 Many are talented senior developers who simply prefer to focus on cranking out features and fixing bugs rather than get swept up in the complex dance of mentorship, setting management expectations, and people leadership.

-Startup culture in the San Francisco Bay Area tends to try to group everybody into group 2.
+Tech startup culture tends to try to group everybody into group 2.
 That’s short sighted and wasteful.
 We’ll get to why in a moment.

 Let’s get a couple definitions out of the way: